p1mueller/OSTpresentation-master/README.md

 License
 -------
 "THE BEER-WARE LICENSE" (Revision 42):
-Patrik Müller (p1muelle@hsr.ch) wrote this LaTeX template.
+Patrik Müller (patrik.mueller@ost.ch) wrote this LaTeX template.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
 - Patrik Müller